tritemio/ml-notes/README.md

 # ML Notes

-Some notes on Machine Learning techniques.
+Some of my notes on Machine Learning techniques.